suurjaak/grepros/README.md

                         for live input relative to system time, datetime may be partial like 2021-10-14T12) -t1 TIME, --end-time TIME
-                        latest timestamp of messages to scan
+                        latest timestamp of messages to read
                         as relative seconds if signed,
                         or epoch timestamp or ISO datetime
                         (for bag input, relative to bag start time